 Personal information is data that can be used to uniquely identify or contact a specific individual.

-Here are some examples of personal information that we collect:
+Here are examples of the types of personal information that we collect:

 In our email communications, we may use other technologies like “pixel tags” and “click-through URLs” in order to determine if an email has been opened and which links have been clicked.
 We use this information to help us determine interest in particular topics and improve the effectiveness of our communications, and to reduce or eliminate messages sent to customers.
 Pixel tags are small images shown inside an HTML email; you can disable tracking by disabling HTML in your email client.
 A link with a click-through URL, when clicked, first sends the user to a web server which records the click, and then to the link’s destination.
 If you prefer not to be tracked in this way, you should not click text or graphic links in the email messages.

 We don’t share personal information with anyone outside of Cultured Code, except for the few exceptions below.